 If you want to make a copy of an existing repository, you can do so by “forking” it.
 Forking allows you to create a copy of an existing repository and modify it as you see fit.
 To fork a repository, go to the GitHub website and find the repository that you want to fork.
 Then, click on the “Fork” button.

 Now, you will have a copy of the original repository in your own account.
-You can make changes to this repository and submit them back to the original repository for review.
+You can make changes to this repository and submit them back to the original repository for analysis.

 Uploading files